Alien invasion

 Aliens from Mars launch an invasion of Earth in H. G. Wells' The War of the Worlds, as illustrated by Henrique Alvim Corrêa in 1906.

 Alien invasion or space invasion is a common feature in science fiction stories and films, in which extraterrestrial lifeforms invade Earth to exterminate and supplant human life, enslave it, harvest people for food, steal the planet's resources, or destroy the planet altogether.
 It can be considered as a science-fiction subgenre of the invasion literature, expanded by H. G. Wells's seminal alien invasion novel The War of the Worlds, and is a type of 'first contact' science fiction.

 Experts consider the prospects of an actual invasion of Earth by extraterrestrials to be extremely unlikely, due to the enormous cost in time and resources.

 Origins

+Stories of aliens interacting with humanity date back to at least the 2nd century A.D, such as A True Story by Lucian.
+The genre started to take shape in the mid-18th to early-19th century, with early proto-alien invasion stories being Micromégas by Voltaire, released in 1752 and A History of New York by Washington Irving, released in 1809.
+In 1888, the first proto-alien invasion story to fully focus on aliens invading was Les Xipéhuz by the writing duo J.-H. Rosny.
+The genre truly started in the 1890s.

 In 1898, Wells published The War of the Worlds, depicting the invasion of Victorian England by Martians equipped with advanced weaponry.
-It is now seen as the seminal alien invasion story and Wells is credited with establishing several extraterrestrial themes which were later greatly expanded by science fiction writers in the 20th century, including first contact and war between planets and their differing species.
-However, there were earlier published stories of aliens and alien invasion, such as the 1892 novel The Germ Growers by Australian clergyman Robert Potter, which describes a covert invasion by aliens who take on the appearance of human beings and attempt to develop a virulent disease to assist in their plans for global conquest.
+It is now seen as the seminal alien invasion story and Wells is widely credited with establishing several extraterrestrial themes which were later greatly expanded by science fiction writers in the 20th century, including first contact and war between planets and their differing species.
+However, this is a misconception: While Wells' story became the seminal alien invasion, earlier published works established themes that Wells expanded on and made mainstream.
+The first of these was the 1892 novel The Germ Growers by the Irish-Australian clergyman Robert Potter, which describes a covert invasion by metallic-like alien blobs who take on the appearance of human beings and attempt to develop a virulent disease to assist in their plans for global conquest.
 Potter's novel was not widely read.
+Another novel established the concept of aliens waging war against humanity, Two Planets by Kurd Lasswitz, which deals with similar themes, however, the invaders are initially benevolent but become arrogant and start a worldwide invasion of earth.